 *Every egg, sperm, and embryo donation agreement is unique and drafted to specifically address your circumstances and concerns.
 This list provided here of commonly addressed issues is not exhaustive and is meant only as a summary.

-If you want to learn more about the process, please contact our office in Hoboken, NJ today.
+If you want to learn more about the process, please contact us today.
+We proudly serve Union City, Jersey City, Hoboken, NJ and surrounding areas.
 Whether you need a gamete donation attorney or an embryo donation attorney, you can rely on Stephanie A. Sgambati, PC to assist you.